 In Ottawa, the first stop for many is Parliament Hill.
 The Centre Block is closed for extensive renovations, but tours of the temporary homes of the House of Commons and the Senate—in the West Block and the Government Conference Centre, respectively—are available (visit.parl.ca).
-The Hill overlooks the Rideau Canal, a UNESCO World Heritage Site that draws cyclists, boaters and skaters (www.parkscanada.ca/eng/lhn-nhs/on/rideau/index.aspx).
+The Hill overlooks the Rideau Canal, a UNESCO World Heritage site that draws cyclists, boaters and skaters (www.parkscanada.gc.ca/rideau).
 Nearby, farmers’ stalls, independent boutiques and popular nightclubs keep the ByWard Market humming from morning to night (www.byward-market.com).
 TD Place at Lansdowne Park is home to the city’s Canadian Football League franchise, the Ottawa REDBLACKS (www.ottawaredblacks.com), as well as the Ottawa 67’s of the Ontario Hockey League (www.ottawa67s.com).
-And Ottawa will be a focal point of the country’s 150th birthday celebrations this year (www.ottawa2017.ca).

 THE GREAT OUTDOORS